facebook

 • Does not smile or indicate shifts in expression

-This is not a complete list, and if your child exhibits these symptoms, it does not necessarily mean they will receive an autism diagnosis.
-However, these signs may indicate problems in your baby’s developmental process.
+This is not a complete list; if your child exhibits these symptoms, it does not necessarily mean they will receive an autism diagnosis.
+However, these early signs of autism may indicate problems in your baby’s developmental process.
+Armed with this knowledge, you can discuss your concerns with a pediatrician and request a referral to a behavioral specialist to make a more concrete determination.

-Autism Identification: Two to Three Years
+Early Signs Of Autism: Two to Three Years

 Signs of autism in young children become clearer around the two-to-three-year mark.
 In fact, this is the most common age range for an official diagnosis.
 At this age, toddlers develop and refine motor skills further and begin to develop more defined personality traits.
 The rapid developmental benchmarks that children achieve between years one and three make it easier to render an autism diagnosis if one is warranted.
+The symptoms shown at this age range are still considered early signs of autism.
+One popular screening tool is the M-CHAT (Modified Checklist for Autism in Toddlers).
+It is not a diagnostic tool but is used to determine if you should seek a developmental autism evaluation.
+Early signs of autism among this age group may include:

 • Language regression (going from saying words like “mama” or identifying objects to no verbal language at all)